Bokomoko/Iramai-page-demo/README.md

 npm run dev
 and then visit: http://localhost:3000

+The data will come from Turing CMS site, the staging area is at https://cms-staging.turing.com/ Content team can edit information in CMS and we use graphql to fetch data.
-For database, config file is at .env, using the schema in prisma/schema.prisma You may need to run 'npx prisma migrate dev --name init --preview-feature' first time to generate DB to your local with the schema in schema.prisma file, take a look at https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch-node-mysql You can manually put some jobs data into db and the site will generate url based on jobs title, for example, if you set job data with job title: remote-backend-job job content: some remote backend job content, it will generate a dynamic url with http://localhost:3000/remote-backend-job
+For example, if content Timestamp set job data with job title: remote-backend-job job content: some remote backend job content, it will generate a dynamic url with http://localhost:3000/remote-backend-job